Almost all the trouble you’ll get yourself into as an entrepreneur will come from trying to sell someone on something you’re not sold on yourself.

 It’s a hugely effective productivity strategy for organizing your thinking, getting any project launched, and planning effective teamwork.

 Want to try it out for yourself?
-Download your copy of Extraordinary Impact Filter now to learn a quick and simple way to multiply the results and impact of every entrepreneurial project.
+Download your copy of The Impact Filter now to learn a quick and simple way to multiply the results and impact of every entrepreneurial project.

 The thinking process behind The Impact Filter essentially looks like this: